BorisGrechkin/Computational-Chemistry/README.md

 # Computational-Chemistry

-his project converts a SMILES string into a Gaussian input file (.gjf) for geometry optimization and frequency calculations, and then generates an animation of the optimized molecule.
+This project converts a SMILES string into a Gaussian input file (.gjf) for geometry optimization and frequency calculations.
 It uses RDKit for molecule generation and a custom Gaussian input generator.

 ## Installation